 Visit the Barbican Conservatory

-I can’t tell you how much I love The Barbican’s cool conservatory.
-Even better – nowhere near as many people know about it as the one at Kew so IMHO it’s a much nicer experience.
+We can’t tell you how much we love The Barbican’s cool conservatory.
+Even better – nowhere near as many people know about it as the one at Kew so we think it’s a much nicer experience.

 This is one of London’s most unusual spots – where Brutalist architecture meets lush jungle.
 The effect is slightly insane and absolutely loveable.
 Vibrant palm trees and tropical flowers wind their way through the clean lines of the concrete structure, tempting you to wander through slack-jawed and eyes popping.

 The Barbican Conservatory only used to be open on Sundays but at the moment, it’s opening every day (you need to register for tickets before you go) – don’t miss it.

 Swanky Mayfair might be home to some of the city’s fanciest hotels and restaurants, but there’s something else that’s much more interesting if you’re looking for things to do in London by yourself: Mayfair’s opulent shopping arcades.

 Now if you’re thinking of arcades as in the video game kind, frequented by teenage kids and losers, think again.
 These shopping arcades are mini-shopping centres… but filled with luxury shops and in some of the city’s most Instagrammable buildings.